© 2026 WGCU News

 Available On Air Stations

-Hilux fire in Big Cypress National Preserve retracts, containment reported at 26 percent
+Little change with Hilux fire in Big Cypress Preserve, containment rises to 65 percent

 The Hilux Fire in the Big Cypress National preserve has reduced from 511 to 420 acres in the past few days.
 Persistent rains have helped temper the burn.